OSHA News Release - (Archived) Table of Contents|

 "The aftermath of the attack on America has brought out the best in Americans and the best in OSHA," said OSHA Assistant Secretary John Henshaw.
 "In this effort, our people are using their skills to protect the safety and health of the recovery workers."

 Since the September 11 terrorist attack, OSHA has been working with federal, state and local government agencies to minimize the risks of injury and death to the thousands of workers in lower Manhattan.
-Two industrial hygienists from Hartford and one safety specialist from Bridgeport spent the week of September 24 in New York are part of a voluntary contingent of eleven OSHA employees from New England who were
+Two industrial hygienists from Hartford and one safety specialist from Bridgeport spent the week of September 24 in New York are part of a voluntary contingent of eleven OSHA employees from New England who were providing on-site assistance.

 A second group of twelve New England OSHA employees - including an industrial hygienist and a safety specialist from the Hartford office - is scheduled to do so during the week of October 29.